75+ Rating Scales & Assessment Tools

 4. Depression

 Each patient experiences symptoms of depression differently from one another.
 Depression screening tools can help you direct sessions or tests toward your patient's specific needs.
-Two examples of depression assessment tools are the Geriatric Depression Scale and the Zung Self-Rating Depression Scale.
+Two examples of depression assessment tools are the PHQ-9, the Geriatric Depression Scale and the Zung Self-Rating Depression Scale.

 5. Personality Disorders